Procedure Guide ·Ear Hematoma Surgery ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days.
-If your dog had chronic ear infections before enrollment, the hematoma may be considered a complication of a pre-existing condition and excluded.
-Clean ear history before enrollment strengthens your claim.
+Standard illness waiting period is 14 days.
+Chronic ear infections before enrollment may cause the hematoma to be excluded as a pre-existing condition complication.
+Clean ear history strengthens claims.

 Red flag · Deductible